What are phototypes?

 In fact, as for all other phototypes, not excessive UV exposure is recommended; a medium or low SPF is appropriate for this phototype.

-Sara recommends Super Sinergy for phototypes that tend to redden or sunburn.
+Mirko recommends Super Sinergy for phototypes that tend to redden or sunburn.
 Watch the video to learn more.